Email is the most effective channel to reach your target audience.

 It’s incredibly important that you treat your email subject line with utmost care.
 It needs to be succinct and should grab the attention of your prospect.
 Try offering discounts inside this teaser message.

-Remember to confirm that your ad is formatted for the smaller screen and loads quickly, because 75% of Gmail users access their accounts from their mobile device or Gmail app.
+Remember to confirm that your ad is formatted for the smaller screen and loads quickly, because a vast majority of Gmail users access their accounts from their mobile device or Gmail app.

 If you’re using custom HTML and teasers, then you can use the creative validation tool to validate your creatives.